Company Registration Online in India | Filing Done in 7-10 Days

 6. Income Tax Return: Every company has to file an income tax return every year

-7. Other compliance: Based on the business activities, depends upon the objects taken.
+7. Other Compliance: Based on the business activities, it depends on the objects taken.
 Suppose a company engaged in the food business requires FSSAI licence, an importer-exporter requires an IEC number, and the GST holder complies with the GST compliances.

 Why Choose JustStart?

-Starting a business is exciting, but incorporating it is practically not as easy as entrepreneurs think so.
-At JustStart, we make company registration fast, simple and stress-free so that the entrepreneurs will focus on their growth rather than compliance.
+Starting a business is fun, but it's not as easy as entrepreneurs think.
+At JustStart, we make company registration fast, easy, and stress-free so entrepreneurs can focus on growth instead of compliance.

 Fast Processing Time